AGH-Studies-BD-Northwind-Project/BazyDanych-Projekt/README.md

 ### Project for studies

-The aim of the project is to implement a system that performs basic operations in the sample Northwind database using python, framework django and postgreSQL.
+The aim of the project is to implement a system that performs basic operations in the sample Northwind database using python, framework django, postgreSQL, HTML and bootstrap framemwork .
 Northwind database is well-known version of the Microsoft Northwind sample database.

 The Northwind database is an excellent schema for a